Massage is an ancient therapy that works by stroking, kneading, tapping or pressing the soft tissues of the body.

 - Swedish massage – most common type of full body massage

-- aromatherapy massage
+- aromatherapy massage - massage with essential oils

 - deep tissue massage – used for long standing, deep muscular problems